IQSS/dataverse/doc/sphinx-guides/source/admin/harvestserver.rst

 interchangeably.
 Sets are defined by search queries.
 Any such query that finds any number of published, local (non-harvested) datasets can be used to create an OAI set.
 Sets can overlap local Dataverse collections, and can include as few or as many of your local datasets as you wish.
-A good way to master the Dataverse software search query language is to experiment with the Advanced Search page.
+A good way to master the Dataverse Platform search query language is to experiment with the Advanced Search page.
 We also recommend that you consult the :doc:`/api/search` section of the API Guide.